appflux/appflux-ruby/README.md

 Appflux offers an integrated platform to monitor, analyze and discuss your ruby application.
 You can:
 1. Get notified of exceptions in real-time.
 2. Post messages and discuss issues with other collaborators.
+3. Maintain all project related files in one location.

 ## What's cookin' ?
 1. Support for out-of-the-box user behavior analysis for Rails applications.